FLOOD PROTECTION

 The Stage One projects include stopbanks at:

-Floating Lagoon (vegetation clearance underway)
+Floating Lagoon (vegetation clearance complete)

 Cats Creek (complete)

 A stopbank on the Avery’s stretch of the Orowaiti River is estimated to provide protection from a one-in-100-year flood for the next 30 years of climate change.
+Avery’s is part of the Lower Orowaiti stopbank.

 Stage TWO